 In the longer term, Universities UK will be urging the government to seek assurances from the EU that the UK can continue to access this valuable exchange programme.

 The long term future of UK participation in European science programmes will be decided as part of the UK's exit negotiations.
 These talks are expected to take up to two years.
-The UK will remain an EU member during this time and as such will be entitled to participate in EU programmes and apply for EU research grants.

 The government has confirmed